MaHDiaLaGaB/cs50-final-project/README.md

 - you can start recording your stream by clicking **Start Record**

-## Challanges i faced
+## Challenges I faced

-- the lack of refrences to use GoPro for livestream was my first issue and i kept taking the API examples as refrence.
+- the lack of references to use GoPro for Livestream was my first issue and I kept taking the API examples as reference.

-- as new to python language i had to learn during working on the project, using Object Orinted programming was a real challenge for me, with the issues and errors i faced it makes me more knowledgeable how to fix this type of errors in the future.
+- as new to python language I had to learn during working on the project, using Object Oriented programming was a real challenge for me, the issues and errors I faced it makes me more knowledgeable how to fix this type of error in the future.

+## Stack and libraries
+- **Frontend** HTML, CSS, Bootstrap, Javascript, JQeury
+- **Backend** Python, Flask, SQLite
+- **Libraries** Flask, Flask login,Flask-SQLAlchemy,
+  bcrypt, openCV,
+  goprocam, socket, os, time, numpy, python-dotenv.